 The ICU staff stays extremely busy providing the best care possible to patients.
-Thus, we ask you to use discretion in making calls and that only immediate family members call the ICU to inquire about the patient's condition.
-The phone number is 673-4536.
-Please designate one person to be the family contact and keep others informed.
-We also ask you to refrain from phoning the unit before 11 a.m. or to reach a family member visiting a patient, unless there is an emergency.Food Service
+Thus, we ask that you use discretion in making calls to the unit, and that only immediate family members call the ICU to inquire about the patient's condition.
+The phone number is 815-673-4536.
+It is often helpful to designate one family member to be the primary family contact with the ICU nurse.
+That primary family contact can then keep other family and friends informed.
+Please do not call the unit before 11am, as morning patient care is quite busy.
+Patients may use cell phones to make calls in necessary.
+Cell phone ringers should be set to vibrate.Food Service

 St. Mary's Hospital © 2013.
 All Rights Reserved